Last Updated on

 The Fortress is surrounded by an inner and outer wall.
 The inner wall is known as the “inner city” is where you will find some of the fort’s most significant buildings.
 These include the General’s Office and Wenchang Hall – a two-story pavilion in front of the inner city,

-Legends dating back to the creation of the fort state that the master architect of the fort was such an amazing mathematician.
-He was so amazing in fact that he estimated the exact number of bricks required to be 99,999.
-Questioning his judgment, the Official had doubts regarding the estimation, so the designer added another brick.
-When Jiayuguan was finished … one brick remained.
+Legends dating back to the creation of the fort state that the master architect of the fort was such a fantastic mathematician.
+He was so impressive in fact that he estimated the exact number of bricks required to be 99,999.
+Questioning his judgment, the Official had doubts regarding the estimation, so the designer added another brick when Jiayuguan was finished.
+One brick remained.
 Today, this iconic brick is seen on top of the main entrance.

-Jiayuguan fort is far from the desolated fortress is once was.
-It has become a very popular destination for domestic tourists (I didn’t see a single foreign tourist here) like all other historical sights in China.
+Jiayuguan Fort is far from the desolated fortress it once was.
+It has become a very popular destination for domestic tourists (I didn’t see a single foreign tourist here) as all other historical sights in China.
 The history of the fort, however, lives on.
-Workers dress in the same antique tinfoil armor and activities for tourists include archery, camel rides and even the chance to shoot a canon into the barren landscape surrounding the fort.
+Workers dress in the same antique tinfoil armour and activities for tourists include archery, camel rides and even the chance to shoot a canon into the barren landscape surrounding the fort.